goPaddle/playlist/README.md

 2. Install Maven.

-3. Build the project dependencies from the playlist directory by typing: mvn validate
+3. Build the project dependencies from the playlist directory by typing:

-4. To run it, cd to the target directory
+	mvn validate

-run the main class:
+4. To run playlist:

     mvn verify cargo:run

-5. Visit the application at `http://localhost:8080/playlist`
+5. Visit the application at: `http://localhost:8080/playlist`